jacksonarich/OneThing/OneThingPackage/Planning/Planning.md

 * New app name
 * background task that occasionally rebalances ranks if any one rank exceeds a certain length
 * more tests
+* Add "new list" and "new todo" buttons where necessary

 # Future
 * Make Dashboard search bar a circle button instead in bottom right